JohnPAguirre/SQLiteDotNetRC2DockerExample/README.md

 git clone https://github.com/JohnPAguirre/SQLiteDotNetRC2DockerExample.git

-cd into the folder
+cd .\SQLiteDotNetRC2DockerExample\src\SQLiteTest\

 4) Lets use the build script to build and push to docker.
 First command temporarily enables executing powershell scripts

 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force

-.\src\SQLiteTest\buildContainer.ps1
+.\buildContainer.ps1

+Make sure to check out the bulidContanier.ps1 powershell script to see all the commands associated with this